petterh/textedit/docs/Chapter-10-Customization-and-Persistence.md

 ## Regional Settings

-The ramifications of the Regional Settings Control Panel applet will be explored in more depth in Chapter 18; I’ll just mention them here: TextEdit formats numbers and displays dates in the File Properties dialog, and measurements make an appearance in the Page Setup dialog.
+The ramifications of the Regional Settings Control Panel applet will be explored in more depth in Chapter&nbsp;18; I’ll just mention them here: TextEdit formats numbers and displays dates in the File Properties dialog, and measurements make an appearance in the Page Setup dialog.

 ## Customizing TextEdit